makochikun/w2ui/readme-change.en.md

 # Notes to myself about changes and additions

+First of all, I would like to express my respect and gratitude to vitmalina for creating this wonderful library.

+I'm Japanese and not good at English, and to be honest, I don't really understand how to use GitHub.
+Please let me know if I caused any trouble to the creator, vitmalina, or others.
+To immediately delete.

 ## Changes made to w2grid

 ### (1) Changed so that functions can be set in the url option.